 3. US building materials shortage

-Currently, the US housing market is thriving.
 With existing houses priced largely out of reach, many have shifted to building new homes in more rural areas, adding pressure to the global materials shortage.
 On top of that, thousands of Americans have turned to home renovations amid pandemic lockdowns, pushing the demand even further.

-4. Australia building materials shortage
+4. Australian building materials shortage

 Builders across Australia have reported delays of more than six months for their supplies.
 Materials that used to take one week to arrive are now taking months.